 The possibility to choose between alternate paths (a C64 version exclusive) grants the player multiple replays, sensible choice since the game itself is pretty short, a single run lasting no more than 15 minutes.
 Apparently the game was supposed to be much more complex and longer, but hardware limitations and the short development cycle forced Beam Software to cut back on the features.
 Still, even though it could have been much more, Samurai Warrior feels and plays very closely to a simulation of a “day in the life of Usagi Yojimbo”.
 Thinking about it, it starts at dawn, goes through meeting people in villages and forests, stopping to eat at restaurants or to gamble.
 The game’ soundtrack also works on different layers, presenting three tracks for different moods, like walking, attacking and death.

-This 1988 beat em up featured: a punishment/reward system, multiple paths and playthroughs, attacking and parrying and, last but not least, NPCs that react to the player’s current and past choices.
+Samurai Warrior: The Battles of Usagi Yojimbo, a 1988 beat em up, featured: a punishment/reward system, multiple paths and playthroughs, attacking and parrying and, last but not least, NPCs that react to the player’s current and past choices.
 All this in a fifteen minute playthrough and with less than half a megabyte, probably the closest the C64 could get in 1988 to serious 16 bit gameplay, which was not even a thing at the time!
 Really, who said that games have to be 15 hours long in order to be engage the player?
 Amazing that many later beat em ups do not even approach the level of complexity shown by Samurai Warrior.

 The Commodore 64 version, among with having more gameplay features, is definitely the superior one.
 The Amstrad CPC version is graphically more colorful, but less varied and gameplay is slow as molasses.
 The ZX Spectrum is slightly better, even though there are no Zen masters and dialogue is pretty limited.
 Both of these versions are also, apparently, missing the ending scene, for some reason.

-Samurai Warrior is one of those very rare instances where the game design is so impressive and polished, that finding something that does not work or to complain about is a moot exercise.
+Samurai Warrior: The Battles of Usagi Yojimbo is one of those very rare instances where the game design is so impressive and polished, that finding something that does not work or to complain about is a moot exercise.
 Clearly, it could have been much more than a “good 8 bit game” with a longer development cycle.
 Even, if it was released for the Amiga in 1989 Usagi could have been a bonafide beat em up classic, instead of the sort of cult classic that it is today.
 But that is legitimately the only complain I can think of: for a tie-in game for 8-bit computers in 1988, it edges very closely to a perfection as it could get.

 It controls beautifully, graphically impressive (I love Usagi’s expressions in the upper left), the attention to detail, like the changing musical tracks, is also a welcome addition.
 But, above all, Samurai Warrior is a comprehensive and respectful tie-in product, which fully graps and commands the themes and mood of the original comic.
 Heartily recommended.